tommyys/laravel-library/README.md

-# Axstarzy Laravel Template
+# Axstarzy Laravel Library

-Default Laravel template for Axstarzy Dot Com that includes the most used libraries, plugins, helper classes, and migrations
+Default Laravel library for Axstarzy Dot Com that includes the most used libraries, plugins, helper classes, and migrations

 ## Getting Started